 “Many people feel strongly that strictness and punishment work.
 I agree.
 I would never say that punishment does not work.
 Punishment does work in that it usually stops misbehavior immediately.
 But what are the long-term results?
 We are often fooled by immediate results.
 Sometimes we must beware of what works when the long-term results are negative.
 The long-term results of punishment are that children usually adopt one or all of the Four R’s of Punishment: The Four R’s of Punishment Resentment—“This is unfair.
 I can’t trust adults.”
 Revenge—“They are winning now, but I’ll get even.”
 Rebellion—“I’ll do just the opposite to prove I don’t have to do it their way.”
 Retreat: Sneakiness—“I won’t get caught next time.”
 Reduced self-esteem—“I am a bad person.”

-We love that the book focuses on ways to connect with your kids while still setting boundaries.
-Also, it mentions the importance of modeling appropriate behavior.
+It also mentions the importance of modeling appropriate behavior.
 Want respectful kids?
-Be respectful when talking to your kid’s teacher, the waiter, and kids themselves!
-(Being kind and respectful doesn’t mean that your let kids run around like crazy wild people, by the way, don’t worry.)
+Be respectful when talking to your kid’s teacher, the waiter, and the kids themselves!
+(Being kind and respectful doesn’t mean that you let kids run around like crazy wild people, by the way; don’t worry.)

-Note: Dr. Jane Nelson is not a sleep or breastfeeding expert.
-Feel free to read additional books on these topics if your thoughts differ from hers and trust your instincts.
+Note: Dr. Jane Nelsen is not a sleep or breastfeeding expert.
+Feel free to read additional books on these topics if your thoughts differ from hers, and trust your instincts.
 You know your child and every family will look a bit different!

 Quote to Give You a Taste of the Book: